 Earning your Doctor of Nursing Practice degree at Baylor College of Medicine ensures you have the knowledge, experience, and support to realize your professional goals.
 The combination of didactic, simulation, and clinical experiences along with dedicated faculty have made our program one of the top in the nation.

-- One hundred percent of our graduates have passed the National Certification Examination.
-Eighty-eight percent of our most recent graduates passed the exam on their first attempt (compared with 84.1 percent nationally).
-Over the past five years, 95 percent of our graduates have passed the NCE on their first attempt and the remainder on their second attempt.
+- 91.6 percent of our most recent graduates passed the exam on their first attempt (compared with 83.4 percent nationally).
+Over the past five years, 96.5 percent of our graduates have passed the NCE on their first attempt.

 - One hundred percent of our most recent graduates had employment upon graduation